 8.3 There is a presumption against the use of force.
 The transfer of the young person should be a compliant process.

 8.4 Before transferring the young person to an Alternative to Custody Placement, the police will inform the young person of their status highlighting they remain in police custody and the consequences of going missing, causing a disturbance or committing further offences whilst in police custody at the placement.
+The Concordat recommends using the following wording on camera: ‘You have been charged with (offence) and you have to appear at court on (date).
+You have been refused bail, which means that you have to stay in custody until your court date.
+If you were an adult, you would stay in the police cells, until then, but because you are under 18 years of age, the local authority is going to look after you until your court appearance.
+The local authority will decide where you will stay until then.
+It is very important that you understand that you are still in custody: this means that you mist stay where you are told to go by the local authority and can only go out with their permission.
+If you do leave without permission, the local authority will tell the police and you will get into more trouble, just as if you had run away from the police station.
+Do you understand?’

+The Police officer and the local authority staff should be satisfied that the child has understood these points, offering further explanation if necessary.

 8.5 It is impracticable to transfer young people for only a few hours before court (in R v CC West Midlands, the periods of detention were less than 5 hours and it was not considered reasonable for a transfer to take place).
 All decisions should be made on their individual circumstances however, as a general guide, it is anticipated that young people should arrive at their accommodation by midnight where they are due to appear at court the following day, to allow for a reasonable rest period.
 Irrespective of the time of day, a discussion should always take place between the custody officer and social care and joint decision made which is in the young person’s best interests.

 8.6 The Police Officer transporting the young person will provide the carer with details of how to contact the police should the young person go missing or be significantly disruptive to the fostering household or supported lodgings placement.
 The Police will open an incident log identifying the name of the young person, carer, and address, and provide this reference number to the carer, for ease of retrieval by police call takers should the carer contact police.
+Custody staff will ensure this log is created.

 9. TRANSFER OF A YOUNG PERSON’S PROPERTY